nforgeio/RaspberryDebugger/README.md

    ```
    You'll see something like this:
    <br/>![Screenshot](/Doc/Images/GettingStarted/ip-address.png?raw=true)<br/>
    You're looking for an **inet** address.
-In my case here, my Raspberry is connected to WiFi and so the connection information will be located under the **wlan0** network interface.
+In this example, my Raspberry is connected to WiFi and so the connection information will be located under the **wlan0** network interface.
 I've highlighted the interface and the internet address here.

    When your Raspberry is connected to a wired network, you'll see the IP address beneath the **eth0** network interface which I've also highlighted but there is no IP address listed because my Raspberry is not connected to a wired network.